FAQ

 Why are you providing some of your services virtually?

 As with many aspects of life, the COVID pandemic provided an opportunity to rethink how we do things.
-While our initial shift to virtual services was in response to the pandemic, we quickly discovered that many of our services could continue to be delivered best over a digital platform, including:
+While our initial shift to virtual services was in response to the pandemic, we quickly discovered that many of our services could continue to be delivered best over a digital platform.

 Can I hire a specific doula?